-Once upon a time I looked forward to those tiny bags of honey roasted peanuts served on airplanes.
+Once upon a time, I looked forward to those tiny bags of honey roasted peanuts served on airplanes.
 Oh, how so much has changed.
 Now I pre-board to wipe down my family’s seating area and do the best I can to remove any trace of peanut.

 I am a Food Allergy mom.
 I am still figuring out how to navigate it all, but I’m doing my best one day at a time.
 Some days I wish I could wish away my son’s allergies, but I know that won’t happen.
 Other days I just wish that others could understand.
-Here’s five things I wish non-food allergy moms knew:
+Here are five things I wish non-food allergy moms knew:

 I didn’t get it before either.

 I’ve been the eye roller.
 I’ve been annoyed at the inconvenience.
 I can’t be mad at you for not understanding, because I didn’t understand it before either.
-I didn’t understand the life changing diagnosis of a peanut allergy until my son ended up in the ER during a family vacation.
+I didn’t understand the life-changing diagnosis of a peanut allergy until my son ended up in the ER during a family vacation.
 Instead of sightseeing, we were eating takeout in a hospital room and clueless about when our son would be discharged or how much the medical bills would be.

 I’m obsessive because I have to be.

 My son can’t eat the food at your house or party unless I can check the ingredient list or ask about the recipe.
 In addition to peanuts, my son is allergic to cow’s milk.
 So many packaged foods, like those cute dino shaped chicken nuggets, surprisingly contain milk.
 And even if a product doesn’t contain peanuts, if it was manufactured in a facility that processes peanuts, our doctor said he shouldn’t eat it.
 I ask about hand washing because if someone else touches dairy and then touches my son, he will swell up or break out into hives.